kyh/inteligir/README.md

 # Inteligir

-> Collect and share the knowledge from the web
+> Share knowledge from the web through playlists

 ## Directory Layout